Toure/LinkR/README.md

 # LinkR - Link Results.
-Python utility which will generate a junitxml file for the purpose of updating test results in Polarion.
+Python utility which will generate a junitxml file for the purpoes of updating test results in Polarion.

 ### Usage: